 The Sweet-Shop Owner (1980), Graham Swift's well-received first novel, focuses on Willy Chapman, the sixty-one year old owner of two profitable small shops in an unnamed South London suburb.
 Hour by hour, the novel follows the protagonist during a day in his life: a Friday in June 1974, which is also his daughter's twenty-fifth birthday.
 As in all of Swift's novels, The Sweet-Shop Owner is concerned with the relationship between the individual and the forces of history within a society plagued by alienation in a fast-changing world, and the novel laments the loss of familial and communal bonds in post-World-War-II Britain.
 In terms of structure and technique this novel borrows equally from realism and …

 Logotheti, Anastasia.
 "The Sweet Shop Owner".
 The Literary Encyclopedia.
-First published 16 August 2004; last revised 30 November -1.
+First published 16 August 2004; last revised 04 October 2018.